vitaly-t/excellent/README.md

 * Global and local dynamic bindings, with [ERoot.bind] and [EController.bind].
 * Controllers can extend / inherit each other's functionality, see [Inheritance].
+* One can alias and configure controllers in a single step, see [addAlias].
-* [Modules] empower greater reusability and simpler distribution of controllers.
+* [Modules] offer greater reusability and simpler distribution of controllers.
 * [Services] share functionality across all controllers.
 * [TypeScript] support right out of the box.